AranFononi/Plant-Scanner-App-AI-and-Swift-based-Plant-Recognition/README.md

 This app is a plant identifier that scans and recognizes different plant species, then fetches relevant information from Wikipedia.
 This project leverages Core ML for image classification and integrates third-party libraries like **Alamofire** and **SwiftyJSON** for network requests, as well as **SDWebImage** for image handling.

 ## Project Overview
 The **Plant Scanner App** allows users to identify plants using a Core ML model.
 Users can capture plant images directly within the app, which then runs a Vision request to classify the image.
 Based on the classification, the app retrieves information from Wikipedia to give users more details about the plant.
+Unfortunately It wasn't possible to add .MLModel to Github , you can either download FlowerClassification.mlmodel and put it inside main folder , or you can download it from this link :). **iCloud Link** : [iCloud Link](https://www.icloud.com/iclouddrive/03419PsPzbURgXIGoPnokiTrg#FlowerClassification](https://www.icloud.com/iclouddrive/03419PsPzbURgXIGoPnokiTrg#FlowerClassification))

 ## What I Learned
 Through building this app, I enhanced my understanding of: